grantj-re3/Phrasy/README.md

   * If you entered "la" then no extra information would be displayed because that *sequence* is not present (even though "L" and "A" are present).
+- The "Untried letters" column only shows *individual* letters (not sequences) which have not yet been attempted during the game.

 ## Configuration